JasonCampbell256/VideoScheduler/README.md

 # VideoScheduler
-VideoScheduler is a tool built for Windows that allows the user to schedule the playing of videos at a specific time.
-There is also support for commercial breaks.
+VideoScheduler is a VLC-based video player and scheduler for Windows that allows the user to schedule the playing of videos at a specific time.
+The application current supports movies, TV shows, bumpers, and commercial breaks.

+## Installation
+The application runs standalone in a ZIP file.
+To run the application simply download the latest release, extract the files, and run VideoScheduler.exe.

+## Upgrading from previous versions
+If you are running a previous version simply download and extract the latest release and copy all JSON files into the same folder as VideoScheduler.exe.
+Always back up your files first.

 ## Setting up a Library
 ### Select root folder